emab/redux-types/README.md

 Code has been copied and adapted from [this blog post](https://phryneas.de/redux-typescript-no-discriminating-union) written by the author of [redux-toolkit](https://github.com/reduxjs/redux-toolkit).

+An extended example with multiple slices of state and `redux-thunk` is available in [this pr](https://github.com/emab/redux-types/pull/1).

 The main concept of this method is using a custom action creator to create all actions.
 This is done here with `withMatcher()`.

 ## `withMatcher()`